 - If applicable: INS (immigration) documents, Medicaid Letter, Medicare ID, Social Security Award Letter, TANF certification, credit card statements, bank statements

-The next six sections will give you specific examples of documents that Harris Health accepts.
+The next six sections will give you specific examples of documents Harris Health System is looking for.

 Identification is needed for both you and your spouse if you’re married.
 This would include marriage license or Registration of Informal Marriage if you are common law married.
 One proof of identity is needed if you possess the following: